Green's Function Methods for Computing Supercurrents in Josephson Junctions: Hamiltonian Formulation

 Charge and spin transport through the junction corresponds to electrons hopping in and out of the superconducting leads.
 The charge current emanating from the $\alpha$ lead can be computed from the expectation value of the rate of change of the associated electron number,

-where all operators are assumed to be in the Heisenberg picture (the time variable is omitted).
-The expectation value of the commutator can be readily computed:\footnote{The expectation value can include thermal averaging.}
+where all operators are assumed to be in the Heisenberg picture (omitting time variable).
+Expectation value of the commutator can be readily computed:\footnote{The expectation value can include thermal averaging.}

 where

 and